Get

 What is a quality-of-life exam for a cat?

-During a quality-of-life exam, your veterinarian will evaluate your cat, checking how pre-existing health issues are managed and if new ones have developed.
+During a quality-of-life exam, the veterinarian will evaluate your cat, checking how pre-existing health issues are managed and if new ones have developed.
 They’ll also talk with you about your cat’s quality of life at home.
 Many veterinarians utilize a Quality of Life Scale to help determine when it’s time to say goodbye or offer suggestions on the next steps for treatment.

 ginger cat being examined by a vet